 This page provides an overview of security practices and recommendations for mabl customer's use of the mabl system.

 The mabl Link agent creates a secure tunnel between customer networks hosting internal applications and tests running in the mabl cloud.
 Mabl secures this tunnel so that only traffic generated by containers and virtual machines running your tests is proxied over it.
 All traffic from tests using a given Link agent is proxied through the node(s) running that Link agent.
 Given this, we recommend you follow the Principle of Least Privilege for the machines running the Link agent and give them access only to necessary applications and services.

 Test artifacts and data are stored securely in mabl using workspace specific encryption keys and protected by robust information security policies and procedures.
 However, mabl is NOT currently HIPAA or PCI certified.
 We recommend all customers use test accounts and data, even when testing in production.
 This is especially important if your application collects any sensitive patient or credit card data.

-In order to execute end to end tests in the cloud, it is typically necessary to store credentials and/or other sensitive secrets in mabl.
-To provide additional security, mabl encrypts certain sensitive fields with a customer specific encryption key before writing them to our database.
-The set of encrypted fields includes credentials, environment variables, and custom HTTP headers.
-However, in order to facilitate local test replay, these fields are currently available to any member of the workspace.
+To execute end to end tests in the cloud, it is typically necessary to store credentials and other sensitive secrets in mabl.
+To provide additional security, mabl encrypts credentials, environment variables, and custom HTTP headers with a customer-specific encryption key before writing them to our database.
+To facilitate local test replay, basic credentials, environment variables, and custom HTTP headers are currently available to any member of the workspace.

-To minimize the impact of any exposed credentials/secrets mabl recommends the following best practices:
+To minimize the impact of any exposed credentials or secrets, mabl recommends the following best practices:

 - When testing in environments that contain customer data, such as production, use test accounts and save the credentials as cloud credentials.